 Seed storage requires a bit more work.
 Seeds should be in an air-tight container.
 You want to keep this container as dry as possible so keep them in a temperature-regulated, cool area that you know is safe from tampering.

-Foods with high carbs like rice, pasta, and bread are very filling.
-However, you will need to supplement these foods with something nutritional like protein or a nutritious sauce.
+Foods high in carbs like rice, pasta, and bread are very filling.
+However, these should be supplemented with more nutrient dense items like proteins, fruits, and vegetables.

 If you have children at home that you need to prep for, use this guide below to figure out how many calories your children should be eating and how many they need to be nourished for extended periods of time.